The Ultimate Guide to Headless CMS

 Benefits

-Compared to a traditional CMS, a headless CMS has several benefits due to shifting the responsibility for the user experience onto the client, such as a browser or an app.
-But let us first see why headless CMS is increasingly becoming the preferred technology in the world of content management systems.
+Compared to a traditional CMS, a headless CMS has several benefits.
+This is partly due to shifting the responsibility for the user experience onto the client, such as a browser or an app.

 A third reason why headless is on the rise is the influx of rich front-end frameworks.
-Why should a developer go through the hassle of teaching himself a proprietary and most likely cumbersome CMS framework, when he can freely choose between the likes of Next.js, Nuxt, SvelteKit, React, Vue, and all the others in the front-end ocean?
+Why should a developer go through the hassle of teaching himself a proprietary and most likely cumbersome CMS framework?
+Especially when he can freely choose between the likes of Next.js, Nuxt, SvelteKit, React, Vue, and all the others in the front-end ocean?

 headless-cms-enonic